makaubenson/Natours-API/readme.md

 ### Passport

 - This module lets you authenticate endpoints using a JSON web token.
 It is intended to be used to secure RESTful endpoints without sessions.

+## protecting routes

+- To protect routes, we need a middleware that will run before the route handlers